tainalano/tainalano/README.md

 drinking = "Water"
 studying = true

-print("I'm " + name + ", a medical student and research enthusiast trying to learn Python and new things!")
+print("I'm " + name + ", a medical student and research enthusiast trying to learn new things!")